Coy-Z/Coy-Z.github.io/articles/brachistochrone.md

 $$\mathrm{d}f = \nabla f(x) \cdot \mathrm{d}x.$$

-and we generalise the inner/dot product to the Hilbert space of functions.
+and we generalise the inner/dot product to the Hilbert space of functions defined and well-behaved in $[0,L]$.
 We define the inner product of $u,v \in \mathcal{V}$ to be,

 $$\langle u,v \rangle = \int _0 ^L uv\; \mathrm{d}x.$$